Flexibilization projects in the master's program in empirical educational research

 Location: University of Kassel

-E-learning course with advice
+E-learning course with consulting services

 Statistics to go

-Contact person
+Contact person in

 Kristin Löwenberger , University of Kassel